pascalicious/Finite-State-Machine/README.md

-# game-state
+# Finite state machines
-A tutorial on how to control the execution of your game by using different states
+A tutorial on about using FSM;s in game development